Rabul3755/Calculator-app/README.md

 # Calculator-app
-This calculator provides simple  mathematical functions in a beautifully designed app.
+This calculator app provides simple  mathematical functions in a beautifully designed app.